Eduard953/Minishell/README.md

     - else nothing found

 ## TODO:
-- Own Environment //
+- Own Environment // gets handled by builtins
+- Build the builtins // Only `export` and `unset`
 - Build the actual redirection pipes
-- Build the builtins
 - << Redirection
 - '>> Redirection
 - $?